PumpKinzzzzz/Jyva/README.md

 # Jyva

 Jyva is a minimalist image transformation toolkit inspired by the aesthetic of Low-tech Magazine.
-It allows you to convert images into compressed monochrome PNGs using grayscale quantization, customizable dithering algorithms (like Bayer dithering), and optional color tinting.
+It allows you to convert images into compressed monochrome PNGs using grayscale quantization, Bayer dithering, and optional color tinting.
 Ideal for eco web design.

 This is WIDELY inspired by this article [How to build a Low-tech Website](https://solar.lowtechmagazine.com/2018/09/how-to-build-a-low-tech-website/).
 And i want to thanks again lowtechmagazine for the work they do.
 They are really cool take a look.